 Let’s assume you visit the 3 sites that are always included.
 Let’s also assume you choose the Art Institute and the Museum of Science and Industry as your either/or options.
 The regular adult price of admission for those attractions would cost $213.85.
 By purchasing the Chicago CityPASS for just $106.00, you save $107.85 per person.
 That’s a savings of over 50%!

 Here’s another way to look at it: If you visit just 3 attractions, this pass more than pays for itself.
-Honestly, it’s hard to find a city pass in any city providing that kind of value.
+Honestly, it’s hard to find a sightseeing pass in any city providing that kind of value.
 If you’re planning to visit these attractions anyway, the Chicago CityPASS is almost a no-brainer.

 Chicago CityPASS Attractions Guide